×

 • Greek is spoken as a national language in: Albania, Cyprus, Egypt, France, Greece, Italy, Romania, Turkey, Ukraine.

 You will also get to know the continents where Latvian and Greek speaking countries lie.
-Based on the number of people that speak these languages, the position of Latvian language is not available and position of Greek language is 74.
+Based on the number of people that speak these languages, the position of Latvian language is 9 and position of Greek language is 74.
 Find all the information about these languages on Latvian and Greek.

 Latvian and Greek Language History